ArnoAnsems/CatacombGL/README.md

 * NY00123 for developing the Reflection Keen source port.
 The part of Reflection Keen that handles music and sound effects is reused in CatacombGL.

 # History
+* Version 0.4.1 (2020-01-11) New in this release:
+  * Added option for auto fire.
+Thanks to Master O for the suggestion.
+When auto fire is enabled, keeping the fire button pressed will automatically fire four projectiles per second.
+This is not part of the original gameplay and therefore disabled by default.
+But it might help in reducing stress on the finger by preventing excessive clicking.
+  * Fix: mouse sensitivity issues, as the mouse speed was affected by frame rate and way too sensitive at quick turns.
+Reported by @pagb666 and Jello.
+  * Fix: mouse buttons X1 and X2 can now be assigned to actions.
+Thanks to Jello for reporting the issue and playtesting the fix.
+  * Fix: part of the hand graphic in Catacomb 3D could be visible underneath the statusbar in windowed mode.

 * Version 0.4.0 (2020-01-02) New in this release:
   * Support for Catacomb 3D: The Descent!
 All levels and monsters are present.
 Requires the Catacombs Pack.
   * Added PC Speaker emulation, which was realized by integrating the sound code of the Reflection Keen source code.